top of page

 Massage is incredibly safe for most people when the therapist knows what they’re doing and communicates openly about your health.
 If you have any medical concerns, talk with your doctor first, then book with a licensed therapist who respects those boundaries.

 At Vital Kneads Massage in Surprise, AZ, I take this seriously.
-I work with a lot of active adults in Sun City Grand and the surrounding areas, and my job isn’t just to make you feel good for an hour—it’s to make sure the work I do is safe and effective for your body.
+I work with a lot of active adults in Sun City Grand and the surrounding areas.
+My job isn’t just to make you feel good for an hour—it’s to ensure that the work I do is safe and effective for your body.

 If you’ve got questions about whether massage is right for you, let’s talk.
 You can check my availability or book online at www.vitalkneads.net.